Clearwater, Florida, Is the Gulf Coast's Can't-Miss Beach Town

 From food and music festivals to nightly sunset celebrations, there's always something going on in Clearwater.
 Here are a few of the area's top annual events.

 The granddaddy of Florida jazz festivals, Clearwater Jazz Holiday (pictured above), draws quite the soulful crowd to Coachman Park each fall.
 Every year talented international musicians grace the stage and past performances have even included The Empress of Soul herself, Gladys Knight.
-General admission and lawn tickets start at $16 in advance or $25 on the day of the show.

 Whether you're a beach bum, tropical cocktail connoisseur or mini pirate in training, Clearwater Beach is the perfect place for those who love long warm days in the sunshine.